Pinkisingh13/map/README.md

 # Rider Route - Map Integration App

-A Flutter application for riders to visualise pickup points, warehouse locations, and navigate through an optimised route using Google Maps integration.
+A Flutter application for riders to visualise pickup points and warehouse locations, and navigate through an optimised route using Google Maps integration.

 ## Features